ministryofjustice/hmpps-github-actions-runner/README.md

 - KUBE_CLUSTER - Kubernetes cluster (found in ~/.kube/config)
 - KUBE_NAMESPACE - The namespace to which this runner will belong
 - KUBE_SERVER - the AWS eks instance on which the Kubernetes cluster is running (API endpoint)
 - KUBE_TOKEN - a token to gain access to the Kubernetes cluster.
-It's the long one.
+It's the long one in ~/.kube/config

 Note: The Kubernetes environmet variables can be populated as part of the bootstrap process (I think?)